 - Work to the best of their ability

 - Be guided by the advice and help of the staff and management

 - Show respect for themselves and others

 - Show care and respect for their property and the property of others

 - Show personal responsibility

 - Help create a safe and caring environment where everyone can reach their full potential

-- Show kindness to other
+- Show kindness to others

 - Be fair

-- Look for respectful ways of resolving difficulties and conflict
+- Look for respectful ways of resolving difficulties and conflict by engaging with the process of restorative practice

 - Show forgiveness

 - Have a good attendance record

 - Be punctual

 - Have all necessary materials for each class

 - Work to the highest standards

 - Participate in school activities and make the most of school life

 - Use all school facilities respectfully (classrooms, toilets, grounds)

-- Do not bring valuable personal objects to school (e.g. jewellery, mobile phones etc.) or large sums of money the school will not be responsible for any such items brought to school by students
+- Do not bring valuable personal objects to school (e.g. jewellery etc.) or large sums of money the school will not be responsible for any such items brought to school by students